dipdup-io/dipdup/README.md

 $ docker-compose up dipdup
 ```

+For debugging purposes you can index specific block range only and skip realtime indexing.
+To do this set `first_block` and `last_block` fields in index config.

 ### Index templates

 Sometimes you need to run multiple indexes with similar configs whose only difference is contract addresses.
 In this case you can use index templates like this: